HumanCellAtlas/metadata-migration/README.md

 ### `class MetadataMigrator`

 Metadata migrator accepts a `MetadataView` and attempts to migrate it to a specified version.
-Importantly, the migrator can _both_ upgrade and downgrade metadata across versions so long as migration information is provided that spans the two version schemas.
+The migrator can _both_ upgrade and downgrade metadata.
+It can migrate between any two metadata versions so long as the graph of migration information spans the two version schemas.

 Below is a sample `v6.0.0` donor organism.